saulpw/visidata/www/docs/loading.md

-- Update: 2018-01-28
+- Update: 2018-08-04
-- Version: VisiData 1.0
+- Version: VisiData 1.3

 # Loading data

 ## How to specify a source

-In VisiData, [loaders](/docs/loaders) load files of a particular type.
-[These sources are currently supported](/man#loaders).
+In VisiData, a [loader](/docs/loaders) is a module which directs how VisiData structures and engages with a particular data source.
+[These sources](/man#loaders) are currently supported.

 On default, the file extension determines which loader is used.
 Unknown filetypes are loaded as **Text sheets**.